-St. Paul's writings indicated bishops were above the office of presbyter evidenced by the style of his letters to Titus and Timothy, who were two examples of bishops in the Apostolic Age (Titus 1:5 & 1 Timothy 5:17-22).
+St. Paul's writings indicated bishops were above the office of presbyter evidenced by the style of his letters to Titus and Timothy, (Titus 1:5 & 1 Timothy 5:17-22).
 In his letter to Timothy Paul wrote of the importance of discerning the selection of presbyters and deacons and provided instructions for their selection.